No products in the cart.

 Line the bottom of the baking dish with parchment paper.
 Lay out all of your small buds or trim in the dish, but before you pop that dish in the oven, cover it completely with tinfoil, preferably more than once.

-Once your dish is covered completely with tin foil, put it in your preheated oven for 40 minutes.
+Once your dish is covered completely twice over with tin foil, put it in your preheated oven for 40 minutes.
 After 40 minutes, turn off the oven and let the dish completely cool inside.

 How To Decarboxylate Your Flower With No Smell